 Peisey-Vallandry to Arc 1800: Take the Peisey or Vallandry lifts before and joining Forêt just after the “2300” lift.
 Follow it to the Derby lift and go up.
 Take the Traversée run as far as the Transarc midpoint, where you can join Grands Mélèzes for Arc 1800.

 Peisey-Vallandry to Arc 1950/2000: Take the Peisey or Vallandry lifts before and joining Forêt just after the “2300” lift.
 Follow it to the Derby lift and go up.
 Take the Traversée run as far as the Transarc midpoint.
 Board the Transarc to the Col de la Chal then follow the Col de la Chal run onto Vallée de l’Arc, then Chalets.
 Otherwise take Plan des Eaux, joining Chalets at the large intersection near the Arcabulle base station.

 Villaroger to anywhere: Take the Replat, Plan des Violettes and Droset lifts in series.
 At the top of the third lift follow the Reservoir piste down to Arc 2000.
 Follow instructions from Arc 2000 to the desired destination.

 Anywhere to Villaroger: This is a slightly difficult one as, generally, you need to take the Lanchettes lift from Arc 2000 and then ride a red section of the Aiguille Rouge piste before you can get to the blue runs down into resort.
-It is not the hardest section of red-classified piste on the mountain but it is not the easiest either and can get hard in windy conditions.
+It's not the hardest section of red-classified piste on the mountain but it's not the easiest either and can get hard in windy conditions.
 If Lanchettes is closed, then the small Replat drag lift is opened past Comborciere but this is quite rare.
 Basically, you need to go to Arc 2000 then take part of a red run.